What can I put down my drain?

 There are times we need to second guess the power of our plumbing systems.
 Here are a few tips on what you can and cannot flush, pour, or drop down your toilet.
 The worst kind of thing to think with plumbing is out of sight, out of mind, but you might eventually see a lot more than you want to.

 Baby/disposable wipes: While these are marketed as a “flushable” product, they are not flushable.
 While they may flush down the toilet bowl, they will build up.
 They can easily get caught in p-traps or pipes and cause a major blockage.
 Put baby wipes in the garbage for proper disposal.
+If you do find yourself with a major blockage in your toilet or plumbing system in general, you may want to seek out the services of Elite Plumbing and Hydrojetting to help you fix this problem before it snowballs and becomes more costly.

 Dental floss: This is not biodegradable.
 When it is flushed, dental floss will wrap itself around other objects in the pipes, making small clogs much worse in an instant.